httpwg/http-extensions/draft-ietf-httpbis-priority.md

 An intermediary serving an HTTP connection might split requests over multiple backend connections.
-When it applies prioritization rules strictly, low priority requests cannot make progress while requests with priorities are inflight.
+When it applies prioritization rules strictly, low priority requests cannot make progress while requests with higher priorities are inflight.
 This blocking can propagate to backend connections, which the peer might interpret as a connection stall.
 Endpoints often implement protections against stalls, such as abruptly closing connections after a certain time period.
 To reduce the